bitst0rm-pub/Formatter/README.md

 ### The Quick Options

-This feature is designed to help users quickly access and switch between options, rather than struggling with the Settings file.
-All the listed options here are temporarily stored in memory and only take effect during the current Sublime session.
-Once you close Sublime, these options are reset, or you can choose to:
+This feature is designed to help users quickly access and switch between options, without the need to navigate the Settings file.
+It comprises 3 modes:
+- **Temporary Quick Options**: By default, all options are temporary and only take effect during the current Sublime session.
+They will be automatically reset when you close Sublime.
-- `Use vanilla User Settings`: to reset back to your original User Settings.
+- **Permanent User Settings**: Clicking the `Reset` option will reset all current Temporary Quick Options and switch to using your User Settings from `Formatter.sublime-settings`.
-- `Choose Layout`: this option _only_ takes effect if the `Enable New File on Format` option is enabled too.
+- **Permanent Quick Options**: Clicking the `Save` option will make all current Temporary Quick Options permanent.
+This means that closing and reopening Sublime will retain these options.
+To exit this mode just clicking the `Reset` option.

+None of the modes will ever alter your Settings file.

 ## Troubleshooting